Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Introduction

-In this paper, we present Type4Py model, a deep similarity learning-based type inference for Python.
-By formulating ML-based type inference as a Deep Similarity Learning (DSL) problem, we propose an effective hierarchical neural network that maps programs into a high-dimensional feature space, known as \textit{type clusters}.
-Similarity learning has been used in Computer Vision, for example, to discriminate a person's face from faces of others for verification~\cite{chopra2005learning}.
-Similarly, Type4Py learns how to distinguish between different types through a hierarchical neural network.
-As a result, our proposed approach can handle a very large type vocabulary, which in turn enables support for the inference of user-defined and rare types.
-The evaluation results also indicate that our proposed approach outperforms state-of-the-art ML-based type inference models both quantitatively and qualitatively.
-Considering F1-score of top-1 prediction, Type4Py obtains 18.37\% higher score than Typilus.
+Motivated by the above discussion, we present \name, a type inference approach based on \emph{deep similarity learning} (DSL).
+The proposed approach consists of an effective hierarchical neural network that maps programs into \emph{type clusters} in a high-dimensional feature space.
+Similarity learning has, for example, been used in Computer Vision to discriminate human faces for verification~\cite{chopra2005learning}.
+Similarly, \name learns how to distinguish between different types through a DSL-based hierarchical neural network.
+As a result, our proposed approach can not only handle a very large type vocabulary, but also it can be used in practice by developers for retrofitting type annotations.
+We compare to the state-of-the art approaches and the experimental results show that \name obtains an MRR of 77.1\%, which is 8.1\% and 16.7\% higher than \tool{Typilus}~\cite{allamanis2020typilus} and \tool{TypeWriter}~\cite{pradel2019typewriter}, respectively.